Gustavo Gutiérrez: Early life and education

 Gustavo Gutiérrez was born in the Montserrat barrio of Lima on 8 June 1928 to mestizo parents of Hispanic and Quechua descent.
 He was afflicted with osteomyelitis as an adolescent and was frequently bed-ridden.
 He had to use a wheelchair from age 12 to 18.
-He described this time as a formative experience, claiming it instilled the value of hope through prayer and the love of family in friends.
+He described this time as a formative experience, claiming it instilled the value of hope through prayer and the love of family and friends.
 Gutiérrez lived in Barranco, and studied at Colegio San Luis; among his close friends during those years was Javier Mariátegui, with whom he later studied medicine.
 He described this experience as having had a profound impact on his interest in theology.

 Gutiérrez initially studied medicine at the National University of San Marcos in Lima in order to become a psychiatrist.
 He also became involved with Catholic Action, which greatly influenced his later theological arguments.

 While in medical school, Gutiérrez realized he wanted to become a priest.
 He completed his theological studies in the Theology Faculty of Leuven in Belgium and at Lyon in France, where he studied under Henri de Lubac, Yves Congar, Marie Dominique Chenu, Christian Ducoq, and several others.
 It was also here where Gutiérrez was introduced to the Dominican and Jesuit ideologies, and was influenced by the work of Edward Schillebeeckx, Karl Rahner, Hans Küng, and Johann Baptist Metz.
 His time in Europe influenced Gutiérrez to discuss the openness of the Church to the contemporary world.
 He was also influenced by Protestant theologians such as Karl Barth and social scientists such as François Perroux and his idea of development.
 In 1959, Gutiérrez was ordained a priest.

 While studying in Europe, Gutiérrez was exposed to other, non-religious thinkers who had a profound impact on his ideology and the eventual formation of Latin American liberation theology.
 At the Faculty of Theology in Lyon, he studied Karl Marx, Sigmund Freud – on whom he did a philosophy licentiate at the University of Leuven – and evolutionary theorists traditionally opposed or discouraged by the church.
 Marx's discussion of class struggle and the material conditions of poverty provided Gutiérrez a framework for understanding socio-economic inequality.